OmarElgabry/miniPHP/README.md

 	$this->loadComponents([]);
 }
 ```
 **Example 2**: Load Security, & Auth component, but don't authenticate and authorize, just in case you want to use the Auth component inside the action methods.
-[LoginController](https://github.com/OmarElGabry/miniPHP/blob/master/app/controllers/LoginController.php#L60) is an example on how to access login page without require a logged-in user.
+[LoginController](https://github.com/OmarElGabry/miniPHP/blob/master/app/controllers/LoginController.php#L60) is an example on how to access a page without require a logged-in user.
 ```php
 public function initialize(){
 	$this->loadComponents([